How to Handle the Process of a Divorce: What Experts Won’t Tell You

 -

-Failing to properly identify all marital property
+Failing to properly identify all community property

 -